armadaproject/armada/docs/developer/job-lifecycle-events.md

 | Pending                    | LeaseReturned | `JobRunErrors` (`PodLeaseReturned`)                                                                 |
 | Leased / Pending / Running | LeaseExpired  | `JobRunErrors` (`LeaseExpired`, emitted on stale executor)                                          |

 `MaxRunsExceeded`, `UnableToSchedule`, and `Terminated` exist as enum values in the Lookout run-state enum but are not driven by any current emission path.
-When the scheduler caps retries with a `MaxRunsExceeded` reason, lookout's `JobRunErrors` handler falls into the default case and records the run as `Failed`.
+When the scheduler caps retries it emits `MaxRunsExceeded` only as a job-level `JobErrors`, which reaches lookout's job-level handler (recording the job as `Failed`), never the run-level `JobRunErrors` handler.
+The run itself was already recorded as `Failed` or `LeaseReturned` by the earlier run-level error that triggered the final retry.

 ## Event vocabulary